Free Daily Headlines

 The state’s emergency management agency activated the NC Helo-Aquatic Rescue Team (NCHART) and staged the Blackhawk with rescue technicians for quick response to the wildfires in Polk and Henderson Counties over the weekend.

-An urgent call for assistance with the injured firefighter came for the team, call sign Kill Devil 60, on Tuesday afternoon, according to the emergency management statement.
+An urgent call for assistance with the injured firefighter came for the team, call sign Kill Devil 60, last week, according to the emergency management statement.

 The rescue team successfully airlifted the injured firefighter from the accident and transferred him to Polk County EMS.